huntergrean/data_r/swirl.md

 NEW_VARIABLE_NAME <- DATAFRAME_NAME[,XX:YY] will subset the contents of the dataframe into a new dataframe with the XXth to the YYth columns.
 By having a blank before the column, this means all rows will be kept but only the XX:YY columns will be kept.

+unique() returns the unique values from an object (it eliminates all repeats)

+## Lesson 11: Vapply and Tapply
+### General notes

+Vapply() can be thought of as safer as it will impose requirements on the returned information and if they are not met, you will not have undetected errors

+### New commands

+vapply(OBJECT, FUNCTION, DATATYPE(LENGTH)) will take an object, apply a function and return the specified datatype with the specified length.
+If the lengths vary from the object, you will receive an error.

+table(OBJECT$COLUMN_NAME) will return  a table with a count of how many observations fall into each of the categorical values.
+Lets say we have 3 categories (A, B, C) this will return the number of observations that fall into each.

+tapply(OBJECT$COLUMN_NAME, OBJECT2$COLUMN_NAME2, FUNCTION) will return the first column_name data organized by column_name2 applying the passed function